 Cut to fit and place top board first, using your nail gun and a level.

 Now you’re ready for the battens.
-Again, I cut mine at 4″ wide, but it’s all about personal preference.
+Again, I ripped mine at 4″ wide, but it’s all about personal preference.
 Choose a starting point–preferably in a corner or at the beginning of a wall.
 Attach your first batten using a level and nail gun.
-Work your way across the wall, placing a batten every so-many inches.
+Work your way across the wall, placing a batten every so-many inches (whatever spacing you have planned out).
 For my project, I spaced my battens 8″ apart.
 But again…personal preference. 🙂

 As I mentioned before, sometimes it’s impossible to not hit a faceplate/outlet.
 When this happens, use a jigsaw to cut the opening needed out of your batten…